turbozeebra/DuffingParticle/README.md

-to run this program (You need to be in the folder and you have to have glew and glut installed): g++ src/main.cpp src/App.cpp  -o run -lGLEW -lglut -lGL ./smallParticleSim
+to run this program (You need to be in the folder and you have to have glew and glut installed):

+g++ src/main.cpp src/Particlesystem.cpp -o run -lGLEW -lglut -lGLD ./run

 // equations are from: